defi-wonderland/op-ref-tokens/README.md

 ## Overview

-`RefTokens` turn any native ERC2O token into a first-class cross-chain asset inside the OP Superchain.
+`RefTokens` turn any native ERC2O token into a cross-chain asset inside the OP Superchain.
 Instead of physically bridging tokens, we **bridge intent**:

 1. **Lock** the native token on its origin chain.